logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore.md

 ### Metrics View

 The metrics view options offer a playground you can use to explore your data.
-It's a graph panel where you can experiment with queries.
+They show a graph panel where you can experiment with queries.
 If you've edited a Grafana dashboard before, the interface will be familiar.

 The Metrics view options are great for learning what Metrics data is in your system.
 Here are a few examples of what it offers: